-The Director provides leadership and direction for HCAN’s government affairs, policy development, advocacy efforts and strategic community partnerships and coalitions.
+The Director provides leadership and direction for HCAN’s government affairs, policy development, advocacy efforts, and strategic community partnerships and coalitions.
 The director works to conduct research and analysis on critical policy issues; develop and disseminate information to nonprofit organizations and the public and provide training on policy work to build the capacity of children’s advocates.
-S/he is responsible for the development and execution of strategic policy agendas, plans and campaigns.
+They are responsible for the development and execution of strategic policy agendas, plans, and campaigns.
 The Director develops and maintains positive relationships with government and community leaders, advocates, and non-profit agencies to develop and advance policy priorities.
-S/he represents HCAN before state and local community groups, policymakers, taskforces and commissions.
-Coordinates outreach to and engagement of partners, businesses and organizations.
+They represent HCAN before state and local community groups, policymakers, taskforces, and commissions.
+They coordinate outreach to and engagement of partners, businesses and organizations.

-• Develop public policy recommendations around issues related to children’s health, safety, and education.
+- Develop public policy recommendations regarding issues related to children’s health, safety, and education.

 2) Community and Coalition Building /Engagement

-• Build and coordinate coalitions on children’s issues.
+- Build, coordinate, and manage coalitions on children’s issues.
+Plan and facilitate coalition meetings.
 Coordinate the development of the Hawaii Children’s Policy Agenda.
 Consult with member organizations on policy plans.

-• Develop and execute strategies to advance HCAN’s convening, network leadership and catalyst role including events, trainings and presentations on policy matters.
+- Develop and execute strategies to advance HCAN’s convening, network leadership and catalyst role including events, training, and presentations on policy matters.

-• Recruit, develop and engage new community leadership and volunteers.
+- Recruit, develop and engage new community leaders and volunteers.

-• Provide leadership to the Parent Leadership Training Institute to build capacity of parent leaders.
+- Provide leadership to the Parent Leadership Training Institute to build the capacity of parent leaders.

 3) Community Organizing, Education and Engagement